nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ams_client/README.rst

 #.
 Select the :guilabel:`Connection Map` tab.
 #.
 Select :guilabel:`Dongle configuration` > :guilabel:`Security parameters`.
 #.
 Check :guilabel:`Perform Bonding`, and click :guilabel:`Apply`.
 #.
-Connect to the device from the Bluetooth Low Energy app.
+Connect to the device from the app.
    The device is advertising as "Nordic_AMS".
 #.
 Wait until the bond is established.
    Verify that the UART data is received as follows::